SEB-9-BH/react-state-management/setup/README.md

 },
 ```

-The first addition prevents warnings if you're not declaring types for your props (which we're not), and the second prevents warnings if you're using contractions within JSX.
+The first addition prevents warnings if you don't declare types for your props (which we don't), and the second prevents warnings if you use contractions within JSX.

 ### Clear `App.jsx`